Carvell Wallace: Career

 Wallace's writings began to appear in outlets such as The Toast in 2016, for which he wrote the in-depth history piece "The Negro Motorist Green Book and Black America's Perpetual Search For A Home."
 The same year, he wrote a profile of NBA player Steph Curry, Wallace's first profile, which was published in The New Yorker.
-Starting in March 2016, he spent a year and six months as am MTV News Music Desk columnist, writing on subjects ranging from Prince, John Coltrane, white rappers, and Aaliyah, to Bernie Worrell, De La Soul, G-Eazy, and Meghan Trainor.
+Starting in March 2016, he spent a year and six months as an MTV News Music Desk columnist, writing on subjects ranging from Prince, John Coltrane, white rappers, and Aaliyah, to Bernie Worrell, De La Soul, G-Eazy, and Meghan Trainor.

 In 2017, Wallace wrote GQ's cover story on Mahershala Ali.

 Among many writings of his that year, he teamed with Al Jazeera to start the Closer Than They Appear podcast, an exploration of race and identity in America.
 The podcast went on to win a Kaleidoscope Award from the Radio Television Digital News Association.

 In 2018, Wallace wrote Viola Davis's Woman of the Year piece for Glamour.
 He also wrote Obama's Parting Gift, a story about the end of Barack Obama's presidency for The New Yorker, which earned a spot in 2018's Best American Essays.
 The same year, his Al Jazeera podcast, Closer Than They Appear, received a favorable review from the Los Angeles Review of Books.

 On March 12, 2019, Esquire published Wallace's "Samuel L. Jackson Operates Like He Owns the Place.
 (He Does.)" as their cover story.
 Also in 2019, Wallace helped the Golden State Warriors' Andre Iguodala write the book The Sixth Man: A Memoir, which ranked as a New York Times bestseller.
 Wallace also created the iHeart Media podcast Finding Fred, a documentary podcast about the life of Fred Rogers, garnering accolades such as being named the #1 Podcast of 2019 by The Atlantic.